fabrikschleichach/BEXIS2_Documents/Manuals/Upload Data/Manual.md

 The title field is repeatable.

 To make sure that same things have same naming, pick the Method/Device name from ![here](https://docs.google.com/document/d/1DKHSOQrK5LqxLlfZqJu-fhkgmu5ahpPzNj9slEb2f24/edit?usp=sharing).
 The bold one is the preferred name.
+If your Method/Device is missing, add it to the list to make sure that others will reuse the term you picked.

 | Element / @Attribute Name 	| How to fill it		| Example 	|
 |-------------------------------|-------------------------------|---------------|